800-214-0957 info@blackbottleit.com

 • Minimal to no added features or benefits

-Endpoint Detection & Response of EDR
+Endpoint Detection & Response (EDR)

-• Can detect previously known and UNKNOWN threats due to behavioral-based monitoring
+• Can detect previously known AND unknown threats due to behavioral-based monitoring

 • Complex and detailed endpoint data collection

-• Added benefits include application monitoring threat-hunting capabilities and advanced reporting
+• Added benefits include application monitoring, threat-hunting capabilities, and advanced reporting

-• Employees would be up-to-date on training
+• Employees who are current on cybersecurity awareness training

-• MFA on every device and application
+• Multi-Factor Authentication (MFA) on every device and application

 • 24×7 monitoring of all systems and endpoints

-• A better Cyber Insurance policy
+• A comprehensive Cyber Insurance policy

 Black Bottle IT Achieves HIPAA Compliance with Compliancy Group